Tabatha Andrews

 Tabatha trained at Glasgow School of Art, Skowhegan School of Painting and Sculpture and the Slade.
 She features in 50 Women Sculptors, published by Aurora Metro and Supernova books (2020).
 She teaches at Falmouth School of Art and is a member of the Royal Society of Sculptors.

-Tabatha is also teaching short courses at the West Dean London Bloomsbury campus.
-(Please see the link in the Short Courses toolbar on the website)
+Tabatha also teaches short courses at the West Dean London campus.

 Describe your approach to teaching